 Keyboard and trackpad

 It is easy to imagine a keyboard that also serves as a trackpad simultaneously.
-In fact, in 2016 we already have some products that drive us towards that idea.
+In fact, we already have some products that drive us towards that idea.

 (Remember that the trackpad or touchpad is what allows us to move the cursor on the computer screen.
 We use it to substitute the mouse in laptops).